LamjahdiMo/Bachelor-Dissertation/README.md

-# Dynamic Control of Rolling Force in Mechanical Burnishing
+# Dynamic Control of Rolling Force in Mechanical Deep Rolling

 ## About the Thesis